Visibility-Aware Language Aggregation for Open-Vocabulary Segmentation in 3D Gaussian Splatting: Introduction

 At the core of these approaches lies the challenge of embedding reliable semantic and language features into the 3D representation.
 Current methods rely on powerful off-the-shelf 2D foundation models, such as SAM~\cite{kirillov2023sam} and CLIP~\cite{radford2021clip}, which produce 2D feature maps that must be lifted to 3D and aggregated across views.
 Proper aggregation is critical for accurate 3D segmentation.

-Despite numerous recent works~\cite{drsplat25,jiang2025votesplat,li2024instancegaussian,sun2025cags}, we found that current methods suffer from a fundamental limitation: they propagate the 2D features to \textit{all} Gaussians along a camera ray, regardless of the scene geometry and occlusions.
-So, features from foreground objects (\eg, a vase) are incorrectly assigned to background elements (\eg, the table or floor behind it), severely degrading open-vocabulary performance.
+Despite numerous recent advances~\cite{drsplat25,jiang2025votesplat,li2024instancegaussian,sun2025cags}, current approaches suffer from an inherent limitation: they assign 2D features indiscriminately to \textit{all} Gaussians along a camera ray, disregarding scene geometry and occlusion relationships.
+Consequently, features originating from foreground objects (\eg, a vase) are incorrectly propagated to background structures (\eg, the supporting table or floor), leading to substantial degradation in open-vocabulary recognition accuracy.

-Furthermore, when projected to 3D, the 2D features are inconsistent across views.
-The same object's feature may drift from different locations or viewpoints, a phenomenon referred to as semantic drift\cite{kerr2023lerf}.
-Existing approaches attempt cross-view consistency with 3D-consistent clusters and contrastive signals guided by SAM masks~\cite{wu2024opengaussian, liang2024supergseg, li2024instancegaussian, piekenbrinck2025opensplat3d}.
-However, they typically require long per-scene optimizations, and their reliance on noisy, view-dependent 2D cues often threatens the clusters.
+Furthermore, when lifted into 3D, 2D features exhibit multi-view inconsistencies.
+The same object may produce divergent feature representations across different viewpoints, a phenomenon known as semantic drift~\cite{kerr2023lerf}.
+Current methods address this by promoting cross-view consistency through 3D-consistent clustering and contrastive objectives derived from SAM masks~\cite{wu2024opengaussian, liang2024supergseg, li2024instancegaussian, piekenbrinck2025opensplat3d}.
+Nevertheless, such strategies generally require extensive per-scene optimization, and their heavy reliance on noisy, view-dependent 2D cues often undermines cluster reliability.

 In this paper, we address these fundamental feature aggregation problems with VALA (Visibility-Aware Language Aggregation), a lightweight yet effective framework that combines a two-stage gating mechanism with a robust multi-view feature aggregation strategy.
 Our gating mechanism leverages the statistical distribution of per-ray Gaussian contributions (termed visibility) to preferentially propagate features to Gaussians with high visibility, thereby ensuring accurate feature assignment.
 To further mitigate multi-view inconsistencies in 2D language features, we introduce a convex but non-smooth optimization on the unit hypersphere, which we reformulate into a streaming gradient-based procedure that achieves consistent embeddings without additional computational overhead.
 As shown in Figure~\ref{fig:teaser}, VALA strategies are highly effective.